Mental health is a real thing.

 - Ask them how they are and really LISTEN to what they say.

-- Be prepared to help in practical ways if that’s what they ask for.
+- Resist the urge to try and “fix” them, but be prepared to help in practical ways if that’s what they ask for.

 - Don’t be scared to ask about their condition from a place of genuine concern, it helps if people understand what’s going on.

-- Ask them how they would like to be prayed for, and pray for them.
+- Ask them if they would like to be prayed for, and do so sensitively.
+If the answer is ‘no thanks’, respect that and don’t judge.

 - Understand that the symptoms of mental health problems often affect a person’s mood and personality.
 If they are having a particularly hard time don’t be offended if they’re not their usual friendly selves!